Better-HPC/keystone-docs/README.md

 pip install -r requirements.txt
 ```

-The docs are then built and served locally using the `mkdcs` utility.
+Documentation is compiled and served locally using the `mkdcs` utility.

 ```shell
 mkdocs serve